michalchrul/STheremin/README.md

 After connecting the pins properly simply download the project and compile it with the CooCox CoIDE.

 # To do
-- Fix the CODEC_I2S function usage for the amplitude modulation to be possible
+- Fix the CODEC_I2S function usage for the amplitude modulation
 # Future Improvements

 - Waveform selection